 While nodules can be the primary sign of thyroid cancer, it is important to remember that 95% of the time these nodules are benign or harmless.
-In fact, both goiters and nodules can be common side effects of thyroid conditions like Graves’ disease or Hashimoto’s disease.
+Both goiters and nodules can be common side effects of thyroid conditions like Graves’ disease or Hashimoto’s disease.

 In the case of Graves’, the thyroid is forced to secrete its hormone excessively and one way it achieves that is by creating more tissue.

 With Hashimoto’s, the thyroid is trying, unsuccessfully, to produce enough hormone to meet demand and tries to overcome this by growing more tissue.

 Bottom Line: These resulting growths can leave one wondering if they may be cancer.
 Even though the odds are low for nodules being cancerous, it is still crucial to have nodules assessed for safety’s sake – especially when you are a female over 30 years old.